 Hear the Full Story: Listen to the Podcast

-Want to hear Alyssa tell her story in her own words?
-The full podcast episode digs deeper into her journey and shares more details about the remarkable case of the client.
+Want to hear Ilyssa tell her story in her own words?
+The full podcast episode digs deeper into her journey and shares more details about this remarkable case.
 Listening to the audio gives you a feel for her passion and commitment that words on a page just can’t match.

 The “Lawyers Who Care” video podcast, run by Andrew Samalin of Samalin Wealth, puts the spotlight on helpers who give their all for the folks who need them.